Basic Motorcycle Wiring

 Repairing A Broken Wire

 Once a broken electrical wire is discovered, you have two options.
 The wire can be replaced, or the damaged part can often be cut out and the wire spliced and reconnected.
 This can be done by using either crimp connectors, or soldering the two wires together.
-Crimp connectors are much easier to use, but soldering is more vibration-proof.

 Read: Solder or Crimp Wires

-If you choose crimp connectors, here's a tip to make it look a little neater.
+Here's a tip to make it look a little neater.

 Take off the plastic sleeve from the connector.
 One or two inches of shrink tubing will look and work better.